SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 }
 ```

-The **get()** method gets the URL of the OData request as the input argument.
+The `get()` method gets the URL of the OData request as the input argument.
 A successful request returns a JSON object with the response.

-<a name="MSGraphClient"></a>

 ### Using MSGraphClient

-If you are targeting Microsoft Graph, you can use the **MSGraphClient** client object, which provides a more fluent syntax.
+If you're targeting Microsoft Graph, you can use the `MSGraphClient` client object, which provides a more fluent syntax.

-The following example shows the implementation of the **\_searchWithGraph()** method of the sample solution.
+The following example shows the implementation of the `\_searchWithGraph()` method of the sample solution.

 ```typescript
 private _searchWithGraph = () : void => {